China says trade talks with U.S. set foundation to resolve concerns

 No schedule for further face-to-face negotiations was released after the talks, and USTR said the American delegation was returning to Washington to report on the meetings and "to receive guidance on the next steps".

+The U.S. China Business Council, a group representing American companies doing business in China, applauded the "substantive discussions" over the past three days, but urged the two governments to make tangible progress on achieving equal treatment of foreign companies in China and changes to policies aimed at technology transfer.

+The group also urged the removal of U.S. tariffs when China delivers on its promises.

-(Reporting by John Ruwitch and Josh Horwitz; Editing by Paul Tait & Shri Navaratnam)
+(Reporting by John Ruwitch and Josh Horwitz; Additional writing by Ryan Woo in BEIJING; Editing by Paul Tait & Shri Navaratnam)